Lviv High Castle

+Overlooking Lviv from the High Castle during Wintertime.

 The Lviv High Castle (Високий замок, /uk/; Wysoki Zamek) is a historic castle located on the top of the Castle Hill of the city of Lviv, Ukraine.
-It is currently the highest point in the city, 413 m above sea level.
+It is the highest point in the city, 413 m above sea level.
 The castle currently stands in ruins.

 The High Castle is proximate to the centre of Lviv (see picture), formerly being surrounded by a fortification wall.
 The Castle Hill took its name from the High Castle (as opposed to the Lviv Low Castle, once located on the east bank of the Poltva), which used to be located on the hill from the 13th century to the late 19th century.
 The castle was a main defensive fort of the city during its existence.

 History

 Before the castle was built, there were certainly defensive structures in Lviv, but their shape and exact location are unknown.
-As it follows from Rus' Chronicles, the first wooden structures were built by Leo I of Halych.
+As it follows from Rus' chronicles, the first wooden structures were built by Leo I of Halych.
 In 1261 by a request of Mongol military leader Boroldai they were destroyed.
 Before 1283 they were rebuilt.
-Here was the treasury of the kingdom of Rus', including crowns, thrones and precious crosses with parts of the True Cross.
+Here was the treasury of the Kingdom of Rus', including crowns, thrones and precious crosses with parts of the True Cross.

 According to chronicler Jan Długosz in 1340, when Lviv was captured by Casimir III of Poland, the king ordered city's fortifications to be dismantled.
 In 1351 Lithuanian prince Liubartas captured and burned down Lviv.
 Two years later in 1353 Liubartas again invaded the city this time destroying it completely.
 Casimir III built a new town on the Poltva River and granted it Magdeburg rights in 1356.

 A new stone and brick castle was built around 1362 under the rule of king Casimir III.
 Due to its location on one of the hills above Lviv, it received the name of "High Castle", as opposed to the "Lower Castle" built in the city proper to host royal starosts, who governed the whole land of Rus'.
 Between 1379 and 1387 a Hungarian garrison was stationed in the castle until the city returned under Polish rule.